roookeee/datus/README.md

 }

-//define a building process for each constructor parameter, step by step Mapper<Person, PersonDTO> mapper = Datus.forTypes(Person.class, PersonDTO.class).immutable(PersonDTO::new)
+//define a building process for each constructor parameter, step by step
+//the immutable API defines constructor parameters in their declaration order Mapper<Person, PersonDTO> mapper = Datus.forTypes(Person.class, PersonDTO.class).immutable(PersonDTO::new)
     .take(Person::getFirstName) //direct use without any more processing .from(Person::getLastName)